Harmanjot-Singh-4/Marketing-Audit-Nykaa-vs-Tira/README.md

 -------------------------------------------------------------
 The data shows a clear "Goldilocks Zone" for ad performance.

-Recommendation: Focus production on 25 or 10 seconds creative assets.
+Recommendation: Focus production on 10 and 25 seconds creative assets.

-Insight: Both brands saw a performance drop-off at 30 seconds (viewer fatigue) and lower scores for 5-10 second clips (insufficient "hook" time).
+Insight: Both brands saw a performance drop-off at 30 seconds (viewer fatigue) and lower scores for 5 second clips (insufficient "hook" time).

 B. Channel Allocation (The True Skill Winners)
 --------------------------------------------------------------